jessebahr/mokjs/README.md

 ====
 * Add a way to specify a return value
 * Add a way to return specific values or call the real function when presented with certain args
-* Add a way to manipulate the this pointer
+* Add a way to manipulate the this pointer for spies
 * Store the arguments and this pointer for each call to the mock
 * Add constructor mocking
 * Add a way to mock an object-function (a function that also has fields and methods)